sourcenetwork/defradb/client/secondary_indexes.md

 }
 ```

-For requests on not indexed relations, the normal approach is from top to bottom, meaning that first all `User` documents are fetched and then for each `User` document the corresponding `Address` document is fetched.
-This can be very inefficient for large collections.
-With indexing, we use so called inverted fetching, meaning that we first fetch the `Address` documents with the matching `city` value and then for each `Address` document the corresponding `User` document is fetched.
-This is much more efficient as we can use the index to directly fetch the `User` document.
+For queries on non-indexed relationships, the standard approach is a top-to-bottom strategy:
+1. All User documents are fetched.
+1. For each User document, the corresponding Address document is retrieved.
+This approach can be highly inefficient for large collections.

+With indexing, an inverted fetching strategy is used instead:
+1. The Address documents with the matching city value are fetched first.
+1. For each Address document, the corresponding User document is retrieved.
+This method is significantly more efficient, as the index allows direct retrieval of the relevant User documents.

 ### Relationship cardinality using indexes

 The indexing system also plays a crucial role in enforcing relationship cardinality.
 By marking an index as unique, you can enforce one-to-one relationships between documents.
-Here's how you would modify the schema to ensure each User has exactly one Address:
+The code below shows how to modify the schema to ensure each user has exactly one address:

 ```graphql
 type User {